QaysAlnajjad/eks-infrastructure/README.md

 ## Overview

-This repository provisions and bootstraps:
+This repository builds the base AWS and Kubernetes platform, including:

-- AWS networking for the cluster
+- VPC and networking
+- EKS control plane
-- Amazon EKS cluster and node group
+- managed node group
 - IAM roles and policies
-- OIDC / IRSA-related infrastructure
-- initial cluster access mapping
+- initial Kubernetes access mapping
-- initial GitOps bootstrap handoff
+- ArgoCD bootstrap handoff to the GitOps applications repository

-The goal of this repository is to prepare a working EKS environment, then hand application delivery over to the GitOps repository.
+The handoff happens through the root ArgoCD application defined in `bootstrap/root-app.yaml`, which points to the `apps/` path in the `eks-gitops-apps` repository.

+---

 ## Repository Structure